Astrophytum myriostigma var. quadricostatum Borg

 Astrophytum myriostigma subsp. quadricostatum, Astrophytum myriostigma var. quadricostatum-pubesente, Astrophytum quadratum, Echinocactus myriostigma subsp. quadricostatus, Echinocactus myriostigma var. quadricostatus

-Astrophytum myriostigma var. quadricostatum is a form of Astrophytum myriostigma with 4 ribs instead of 5.
+Astrophytum myriostigma var. quadricostatum is a form of Astrophytum myriostigma with four ribs instead of 5.
 It is a spineless, usually solitary cactus with quadrangular to almost spherical stem when young, becoming columnar with age.
 The stem is up to 3 feet (90 cm) tall and 4 inches (10 cm) in diameter.
-The flowers are pale-yellow, up to 2 inches (5 cm) long and appear in spring and summer.
+The flowers are pale-yellow, up to 2 inches (5 cm) long, and appear in spring and summer.

 USDA hardiness zones 9a to 11b: from 20 °F (−6.7 °C) to 50 °F (+10 °C).